Laos: Economy

 The Lao economy depends on investment and trade with its neighbours, Thailand, Vietnam, and, especially in the north, China.
-Pakxe has also experienced growth based on cross-border trade with Thailand and Vietnam.
-In 2009, despite the fact that the government is still officially communist, the Obama administration in the US declared Laos was no longer a Marxist–Leninist state and lifted bans on Laotian companies receiving financing from the US Export-Import Bank.

-In 2016, China was the biggest foreign investor in Laos's economy, having invested in US$5.395 billion since 1989, according to Laos Ministry of Planning and Investment's 1989–2014 report.
+Pakxe has experienced growth based on cross-border trade with Thailand and Vietnam.
+In 2009, the Obama administration in the US declared Laos was no longer a communist state and lifted bans on Laotian companies receiving financing from the US Export-Import Bank.
+In 2016, China was the biggest foreign investor in the Laotian economy, having invested US$5.395 billion since 1989, according to the Laos Ministry of Planning and Investment's 1989–2014 report.
 Thailand (invested US$4.489 billion) and Vietnam (invested US$3.108 billion) are the second and third largest investors respectively.
-The economy receives development aid from the International Monetary Fund, Asian Development Bank, and other international sources; and also foreign direct investment for development of the society, industry, hydropower and mining (most notably of copper and gold).

-Subsistence agriculture still accounts for half of the GDP and provides 80% of employment.
-Only 4% of the country is arable land and a mere 0.3% used as permanent crop land, the lowest percentage in the Greater Mekong Subregion.
-The irrigated areas under cultivation account for only 28% of the total area under cultivation which, in turn, represents only 12% of all of the agricultural land in 2012.
+Subsistence agriculture accounts for half of the GDP and provides 80% of employment.
+4% of the country is arable land and 0.3% used as permanent crop land, the lowest percentage in the Greater Mekong Subregion.
+The irrigated areas account for 28% of the total area under cultivation which, in turn, represents 12% of all of the agricultural land in 2012.
 Rice dominates agriculture, with about 80% of the arable land area used for growing rice.
 Approximately 77% of Lao farm households are self-sufficient in rice.
-Laos may have the greatest number of rice varieties in the Greater Mekong Subregion.
-The Lao government has been working with the International Rice Research Institute of the Philippines to collect seed samples of each of the thousands of rice varieties found in Laos.